simensollie/echolog/README.md

 - This is normal behavior - the file contains all recorded audio
 - The duration shown in media players may be longer than actual content
 - Use `python echolog.py files` to check actual file sizes

+### Logging Volume
+- If logs are too noisy, use `--log-level warning` or set `level = warning` in `echolog.conf`.
+- ffmpeg lines are logged at DEBUG unless they indicate warnings/errors.

 ## Makefile Commands